Estuary

 Allow me to do a quick introduction before getting into the nitty-gritty details of how we fully manage a streaming CDC implementation, and in our humble view, make up for some of the inherent shortcomings of Debezium that require intervention.

-Estuary Flow is a data operations platform for building and transforming streaming data pipelines.
+Estuary is a right-time data integration platform for building and transforming streaming data pipelines.
 We offer open-source as well as fully managed connectors so you can ingest data in real time.

 Estuary provides both open-source connectors as well as no-code platform for creating cloud-based CDC pipelines.